waywardphilosopher/tainan/content/projects/chance-encounters.md

 Then put their stories in unmarked envelopes.

 When more passers-by came to share their stories, we gave them a story from one of the sealed envelopes to take away.
-In this way, we contributed to a chance, serendipitous exhange of stories between strangers.
+In this way, we contributed to a chance, serendipitous exchange of stories between strangers.

 The project was inspired by Will's book *Hello, Stranger: Stories of Connection in a Divided World* (Granta 2021/2).